 - (5) Interest expenses represent estimated interest related costs the Fund currently expects to incur in connection with the use of its credit facility.
 See "Summary of Terms Leverage."
 The amount shown in the table above is based on the assumption that the Fund borrows money for investment purposes at an average rate of 28.42% of Net Assets and includes dividends payable on the Fund's MRP Shares, which, in the aggregate, have an average interest rate of 6.56% per annum. - (6) Other expenses include reasonably estimated costs the Fund can expect to incur related to accounting, custody, transfer agency, legal, valuation agent, pricing vendor and auditing fees of the Fund, organizational and offering costs applicable to each class, as well as the reimbursement of the compensation of administrative personnel and fees payable to the Independent Trustees. - (7) The Fund may charge a distribution and/or shareholder servicing fee totaling up to 0.50% per year on Class A Shares, 0.50% per year on Class L Shares, 0.75% per year on Class M Shares, 0.75% per year on Class U Shares and 0.25% on Class Y Shares.
 With respect to Class L Shares, 0.25% of the fee is characterized as a "shareholder service fee" and the remaining portion is characterized as a "distribution fee."
 With respect to Class A Shares, Class M Shares and Class U Shares, the entire fee is characterized as a "distribution fee."
+With respect to Class Y Shares, the entire fee is characterized as a "distribution fee."
+With respect to Class Y Shares, the entire fee is characterized as a "distribution fee."
+With respect to Class Y Shares, the entire fee is characterized as a "distribution fee."
+With respect to Class Y Shares, the entire fee is characterized as a "distribution fee."
+With respect to Class Y Shares, the entire fee is characterized as a "distribution fee."
+With respect to Class Y Shares, the entire fee is characterized as a "distribution fee."
+With respect to Class Y Shares, the entire fee is characterized as a "distribution fee."
+With respect to Class Y Shares, the entire fee is characterized as a "distribution fee."

-With respect to Class Y Shares, the entire fee is characterized as a "shareholder service fee." - The Fund may use these fees, in respect of the relevant class, to compensate Financial Intermediaries or financial institutions for distribution-related expenses, if applicable, and providing ongoing services in respect of clients with whom they have distributed Class A Shares, Class L Shares, Class M Shares, Class U Shares or Class Y Shares of the Fund.
-Such services may also include electronic processing of client orders, electronic fund transfers between clients and the Fund, account reconciliations with the Fund's transfer agent, facilitation of electronic delivery to clients of Fund documentation, monitoring client accounts for back-up withholding and any other special tax reporting obligations, maintenance of books and records with respect to the foregoing, and such other information and liaison services as the Fund or the Adviser may reasonably request. - (8) Pursuant to the Expense Limitation Agreement, the Adviser has previously waived Management Fees and/or reimbursed the Fund's initial organizational and offering costs, as well as certain operating expenses.
+The Fund may use these fees, in respect of the relevant class, to compensate Financial Intermediaries or financial institutions for distribution-related expenses, if applicable, and providing ongoing services in respect of clients with whom they have distributed Class A Shares, Class L Shares, Class M Shares, Class U Shares or Class Y Shares of the Fund.
+Such services may also include electronic processing of client orders, electronic fund transfers between clients and the Fund, account reconciliations with the Fund's transfer agent, facilitation of electronic delivery to clients of Fund documentation, monitoring client accounts for back-up withholding and any other special tax reporting obligations, maintenance of books and records with respect to the foregoing, and such other information and liaison services as the Fund or the Adviser may reasonably request.

+(8) Pursuant to the Expense Limitation Agreement, the Adviser has previously waived Management Fees and/or reimbursed the Fund's initial organizational and offering costs, as well as certain operating expenses.
 Under the Expense Limitation Agreement, the Fund is obligated to repay the Adviser in the amount of any such waivers and/or reimbursements, subject to certain limitations (as described below under "Fund Expenses-Expense Limitation Agreement").
 The amount presented in the table estimates the amounts the Fund currently expects to pay during the one-year period beginning on the date of this prospectus to reimburse the Adviser for past waivers and/or reimbursements.